Mesitylene: Preparation

-Although impractical, it could be prepared by trimerization of propyne, also requiring an acid catalyst, yields a mixture of 1,3,5- and 1,2,4-trimethylbenzenes.
+Although impractical, it could be prepared by trimerization of propyne, also requiring an acid catalyst, which yields a mixture of 1,3,5- and 1,2,4-trimethylbenzenes.

 Trimerization of acetone via aldol condensation, which is catalyzed and dehydrated by sulfuric acid is another method of synthesizing mesitylene.

 Reactions

 Oxidation of mesitylene with nitric acid yields trimesic acid, C6H3(COOH)3.
 Using manganese dioxide, a milder oxidising agent, 3,5-dimethylbenzaldehyde is formed.
 Mesitylene is oxidised by trifluoroperacetic acid to produce mesitol (2,4,6-trimethylphenol).
 Bromination occurs readily, giving mesityl bromide: